FirebaseExtended/flutterfire_desktop/packages/firebase_auth/firebase_auth_dart/README.md

 UserCredential userCredential = await FirebaseAuth.instance.signInAnonymously();
 ```

-The user will persist accross sessions, such as restarting the app, until the user explicitly signs out, or delete the app and its cahces.
+The user will persist across sessions, such as restarting the app, until the user explicitly signs out, or delete the app and its cache.

 #### Email/Password Registration & Sign-in